Belgrade: Demographics

 Between 10,000 and 20,000 Chinese people are estimated to live in Belgrade and, since their arrival in the mid-1990s, Block 70 in New Belgrade has been known colloquially as the Chinese quarter.
 Many Middle Easterners, mainly from Syria, Iran, Jordan and Iraq, arrived in order to pursue their studies during the 1970s and 1980s, and have remained in the city.
 Throughout the 19th and early 20th century, small communities of Aromanians, Czechs, Greeks, Germans, Hungarians, Jews, Turks, Armenians and Russian White émigrés also existed in Belgrade.
 There are two suburban settlements with significant minority population today: Ovča and the village of Boljevci, both with about one quarter of their population being Romanians and Slovaks, respectively.
+Immigration to Belgrade from other countries accelerates.
+In 2023, more than 30,000 foreign workers got working and residence permits only in Belgrade.

 Although there are several historic religious communities in Belgrade, the religious makeup of the city is relatively homogeneous.
 The Serbian Orthodox community is by far the largest, with 1,475,168 adherents.
 There are also 31,914 Muslims, 13,720 Roman Catholics, and 3,128 Protestants.

 There once was a significant Jewish community in Belgrade but, following the World War II Nazi occupation of the city and subsequent Jewish emigration, their numbers have fallen from over 10,000 to just 295.
 Belgrade also used to have one of the largest Buddhist colonies in Europe outside Russia when some 400 mostly Buddhist Kalmyks settled on the outskirts of Belgrade following the Russian Civil War.
 The first Buddhist temple in Europe was built in Belgrade in 1929.
 Most of them moved away after the World War II and their temple, Belgrade pagoda, was abandoned, claimed by the new Communist regime and eventually demolished.